Melodrama: Characteristics

 The relationship of melodrama and realism is complex.
 Protagonists of melodramatic works may be ordinary (and hence realistically drawn) people who are caught up in extraordinary events or highly exaggerated and unrealistic characters.
 With regard to its high emotions and dramatic rhetoric, melodrama represents a "victory over repression".
 Late Victorian and Edwardian melodrama combined a conscious focus on realism in stage sets and props with "anti-realism" in character and plot.
 Melodrama in this period strove for "credible accuracy in the depiction of incredible, extraordinary" scenes.

 Melodramas focus on a victim.
 For example, a melodrama may present a person’s struggle between good and evil choices, such as a man being encouraged to leave his family by an "evil temptress".
 Stock characters include the "fallen woman", the single mother, the orphan, and the male who is struggling with the impacts of the modern world.
 The melodrama examines family and social issues in the context of a private home.
 Its intended audience is a female spectator, but a male viewer can also enjoy its presentation of resolved tensions in a home.
-Melodrama generally looks back at ideal, nostalgic eras, emphasizing "forbidden longings".
+Melodrama generally looks back at ideal, nostalgic eras emphasizing "forbidden longings".

 Melodrama was associated with the rise of capitalism in the 19th century.
-French romantic drama and sentimental novels were popular in both England and France.
+French romantic drama and sentimental novels were popular in both the United Kingdom and France.
 These dramas and novels focused on moral codes in regard to family life, love, and marriage, and they can be seen as a reflection of issues brought up by the French Revolution, the Industrial Revolution and the shift to modernization.
 Many melodramas were about a middle-class young woman who experienced unwanted sexual advances from an aristocratic miscreant, the sexual assault being a metaphor for class conflict.
 The melodrama reflected post-Industrial Revolution anxieties of the middle class, who was afraid of both aristocratic power brokers and the impoverished working class "mob".